 Apart from all these medicines and treatment, the patient is also advised to have the proper diet, include more vitamin-rich food, reduce the intake of sugar, regular exercise to decrease the effect of numbness, to avoid the use of alcohol, drugs, and tobacco, etc.

-To know more information about the Peripheral Neuropathy, visit BYJU’S Biology.
+To know more about Peripheral Neuropathy, its causes, treatmnats and other related informations, visit BYJU’S website.